Walking and cycling are central to a sustainable, safe transport system - and we are investing heavily in both Melbourne and regional Victoria.

 The Victorian Cycling Strategy 2018-2028 is guiding planning and investment to get more people to cycle for transport – to work, school, public transport and shops – in Melbourne and the regions.

-The Victorian Government is investing $22.7 million to connect missing links on the state's walking and cycling network to make the roads safer for cyclists and pedestrians.
+The Victorian Government allocated $22.7 million in the 2018-19 Victorian Budget for 12 projects to connect missing links on the state's walking and cycling network to make the roads safer for cyclists and pedestrians.

 By the end of 2019, three new cycling corridors will be developed in the south and south east of Melbourne including: Melbourne CBD to Scoresby, between Warrigal Road and Waverley Road; Box Hill to Ashburton; and paths between Monash University and Clayton and Syndal train stations.

 Shared user paths will be built from Bayswater to Lilydale (the missing link in the Carrum-Warburton trail) and between Box Hill and Ringwood.